jpoehnelt/blog/src/posts/2022-behind-the-rocks-50k.md

 date: '2022-03-26T15:31:22.346Z'
 ---
 :::tldr
-tl;dr I finished the [2022 Behind the Rocks Ultra 50k](https://www.madmooseevents.com/behind-the-rocks-home) in 4 hours and 55 minutes (unofficial).
+tl;dr I finished the [2022 Behind the Rocks Ultra 50k](https://www.madmooseevents.com/behind-the-rocks-home) in 4 hours and 55 minutes, good for 8th place.
 It was a hot day with a course dominated by deep sand.
 It was an emotional roller coaster (injury, stress, DNS??) for me but I persevered!
 :::

 {% image "src/images/2022-behind-the-rocks/PXL_20220326_154628435.jpg", "Canyons and desert along the Moab Behind the Rocks 50k race course" %}